napari/docs/docs/getting_started/installation.md

 While not strictly required, it is highly recommended to install napari into a clean virtual environment using the [uv venv](https://docs.python.org/3/library/venv.html) environment manager.

 This should be set up *before* you install napari.
-For example, setting with up a Python {{ python_version }} environment with `uv venv`:
+For example, setting up a Python {{ python_version }} environment with `uv venv`:

 {{ venv_create_env }}